Israel is facing a genocide case in international court. Could it halt the war in Gaza? - KESQ

 Francis Boyle, an American human rights lawyer who won two requests at the ICJ under the Genocide Convention against Yugoslavia on behalf of Bosnia and Herzegovina, told Democracy Now that based on his review of the documents submitted by South Africa, he believes Pretoria will indeed win “an order against Israel to cease and desist from committing all acts of genocide against the Palestinians.”

-Boyle, based on his experience in the Bosnian case, said the order could come within a week of this week’s hearing.
+Boyle, based on his experience in the Bosnian case, said the order could come within a week of this week’s hearings.

 Lieblich doubts that Israel would cease the fighting altogether should the court issue an injunction on the war.
 Instead, it could attack the legitimacy of the court and its judges, “considering that some of them are from states that don’t recognize Israel.”
 It would also matter whether the decision is unanimous, he added.